 - The Great Plates Delivered SMC program helps seniors at high risk of contracting COVID-19 stay home and stay healthy by delivering three nutritious meals a day.
 The Federal Emergency Management Agency's (FEMA) Public Assistance program has extended this program through Aug.
 9, 2020.
-To learn more about the County of San Mateo's participation in the Great Plates Program, or if you are a senior who wants to participate locally, call 1-800-675-8437. - COVID-19 Resource Page for Residents & Small Businesses - Second Harvest Food Bank and the County's Food Assistance page. - The San Mateo County Economic Development Association (resources for assistance and guidance for businesses and workers impacted by COVID-19) - 211 Hotline San Mateo County's COVID-19 Non-Emergency Non-Medical Hotline - San Mateo County COVID-19 data - Your voice is essential!
-Please complete the 2020 Census at my2020census.gov
+To learn more about the program, or if you are a senior who wants to participate locally, call 1-800-675-8437 or visit covid19.ca.gov/restaurants-deliver-home-meals-for-seniors. - COVID-19 Resource Page for Residents & Small Businesses at cmo.smcgov.org/covid-19- - Second Harvest Food Bank: call 1-800-984-3663 or text GETFOOD to 408-455-5181 and the County's Food Assistance page at smcgov. org/food. - The San Mateo County Economic Development Association (resources for assistance and guidance for businesses and workers impacted by COVID-19) at samceda.org/covid-19-generalresources. - 211 Hotline San Mateo County's COVID-19 Non-Emergency Non-Medical Hotline. - San Mateo County COVID-19 data at smchealth.org/coronavirus-healthdata - Your voice is essential!
+Please complete the 2020 Census at my2020census.gov!